 Peak season is during the months of December to Mid-April.
 During this time the islands are swarming with tourists and your time with the pigs could be somewhat diluted.

 The summer months from June to August (also known as the rainy season) and hurricane season from June to November will likely guarantee you a more personable interaction with the pigs, due to fewer crowds.
 That said, when a dangerous storm is brewing, the pigs are usually taken to shelter by a local water sports company.

 Most tours will start in the mornings between 8 am and 9 am, and again at sunset.
 It’s best to avoid visiting the pigs at lunchtime or late afternoon as they will be lazing on the beach after just having a feed and will unlikely give you the warm welcome you’re expecting.

 There’s only one way to reach the swimming pigs of Big Major Cay and that is by boat.
-As the pigs are world famous, nearby all-inclusive resorts arrange trips to see the delightful creatures.
+As the pigs are world famous, nearby all-inclusive resorts arrange trips to see the delightful swimming piggies.
 Tourists can get up close and personal to the popular Bahamian residents.
 If you happen to be staying at Great Exuma’s Sandals Emerald Bay, arranging your day with the swimming pigs is a breeze.
 When booking Sandals Emerald Bay, there's an option to include return flights from your departure airport.

 You’ll be pleased to know that the pigs aren’t shy.
 In fact, they’re relatively easy to find.
 The island’s location is 82 miles from Nassau and 50 miles from neighboring George Town.